pogyomo/cppguard.nvim/README.md

 When you open file.h, then call this function, you will get `PROJECT_DIR_SUB_FILE_H_`, that is following [google C++ Style Guide](https://google.github.io/styleguide/cppguide.html#The__define_Guard).

-If you're using luasnip, you can create a snippet that automatically creates include guard with following code:
+If you're using luasnip, you can add a snippet that automatically creates include guard with following code:

 ```lua
 local luasnip = require("luasnip")